 Since childhood, when his favorite toys were an electric organ and a pair of headphones, Stefano has always been fascinated by broad range of musical genres, as well as by physical phenomena and technologies behind the musical instruments and audio devices.
 These interests had on one side driven him to become an electronic music composer and performer, as well as a DJ, and on the other side they led him to pursue his academic studies for acquiring the broad knowledge necessary to deeply understand and further develop digital tools for making and manipulating sounds.

 After an early traditional musical education and under the influence of the emerging underground club movements in the mid 90s, he replaced his piano and score books with a mixer, pair of turntables, a sampler, a synthesizer and a software MIDI sequencer.
-Over the years Stefano played in clubs and parties in Rome, in Italy, in Singapore and around Southeast Asia.
-From 1999 till 2003 he has been resident at NRG club in Rome, where from 2001 he organized the successful weekly party “We Love Sunday”.
+Over the years Stefano played in clubs and parties in Rome and in Singapore.
+From 1999 till 2003 he had been resident at NRG club in Rome, where from 2001 he organized the successful weekly party “We Love Sunday”.
 His music productions, contaminated with elements of techno and house music, have been released with independent recording labels from Italy, United States and Singapore.

 Coming from an electronic engineering background, and after an R&D experience in the semiconductor industry developing embedded platforms and applications for audio DSP, Stefano focused his academic research on computational methods supporting the creation of sonic arts, sound and music computing, sound synthesis and analysis, music information retrieval, adaptive human computer interaction in musical environments, applied machine learning, signal processing, advanced real-time embedded systems.
-His work have been published in specialized conferences proceedings including NIME, ICMC and DAFX, giving talks and seminars in four continents.
-The systems he developed, also featured in the Georgia Tech Guthman Musical Instrument Competition, have been used in live electronics acts, experimenting novel performance practices, musical genres on the edge of the modern club culture, and multichannel audio.
+His work have been published in specialized conferences ans journals such as CMJ, NIME, ICMC, SMC, and DAFx, giving talks and seminars in four continents.
+The systems he developed, also featured in the Georgia Tech Guthman Musical Instrument Competition, have been used in live electronics acts, experimenting novel performance practices, musical genres on the edge of the modern club culture.